The Definitive Buying Guide

 Crown Pavilions

 Oxfordshire-based specialist, 20+ years trading, 5,000+ buildings across 18 countries.
 The UK's only TRADA-certified garden room manufacturer.
-Every building designed by qualified architects and engineers, built with structurally engineered SIPs.
+Every building designed by qualified architects and engineers, constructed using either structurally engineered SIPs or traditional timber stud construction (model-dependent).
 Triple glazing, monobloc smart air conditioning, aluminium doors and a full electrical package included as standard on every model.
 From £17,490.

 Market Leader by Traffic